catalyzeio/stratum-docs/guides/python-postgres.md

 ```

 ## First Steps
 Alright, lets backup a little bit.
 If you don't already have an environment, you can get setup with one through the Catalyze Dashboard.
-Check out the Getting Started docs: https://resources.catalyze.io/paas/getting-started/.
+Check out the [Getting Started docs](/stratum/getting-started).
 The following sections will highlight several important parts about setting up your Django project in order to have a successful deployment on the Platform.

 ### Project Requirements
 The Catalyze Platform leverages buildpacks to bundle up your application and all of its dependencies.
 This bundle is built into a Docker container that will be shipped into production.
 The Python buildpack is employed when the build process detects the `requirements.txt` file in the root level of your project's repository.
 The requirements file declares the project dependencies your application requires in order to run.
 To make your life easier, definitely install the "django-toolbelt" first, it installs everything you need to get started with Django.